-Policy 5-5: Require that a portion of the units in new residential development be set aside for middle-income households.
+Policy 5-5: Require that a limited portion (e.g., under 10 percent) of the units in new targe residential developments (e.g., over 25 units) be set aside for middle-income households.

-- Establish what percentage of units should be set aside for middle-income households.
-This percentage should be applied uniformly to all new residential subdivisions and development projects. - Encourage such homes to be "starter" homes for young families. - Like market-rate houses, these homes would be required to meet established neighborhood design guidelines.
+Establish what percentage of units should be set aside for middle-income households.
+This percentage should be applied uniformly to all new residential subdivisions and development projects:, and should be on a sliding scale relative to the size of the subdivision.

+Encourage such homes to be "starter" homes for young families.

+Like market-rate houses, these homes would be required to meet established neighborhood design guidelines.
 In addition, the exterior appearance of the home, as seen from the street, would be required to be comparable in character as the market-rate homes in the subdivision.
-Such homes should be subject to ABACA review. - The houses would have to carry a permanent restriction limiting the sale and resale price of the house, consistent with Community Housing Board policies. - Selection criteria should give preference to people who work in the public sector or have committed records in community service.
+Such homes should be subject to ABACA review.

+The houses would have to carry a permanent restriction limiting the sale and resale price of the house, consistent with Community Housing Board policies.

+Selection criteria should give preference to people who work in the public sector or have committed records in community service.
 The criteria of the Community Housing Board would be used to determine eligibility.